GRE Vocabulary Books: Recommended Fiction and Non-Fiction

 The Classics

-A great place to start for fiction is in the Classics.
-Pick them up — they are classics for a reason.
+A great place to start for fiction is the Classics.
 I lean towards 20th-century literature.
-Especially from a GRE prep angle, the language, and the way words are used, is more consonant with the language found on the Revised GRE.
-Of course, if Jane Austen or Charles Dickens, two prominent 19th-century authors, make for highly enjoyable reading, read them!
+Especially from a GRE prep angle, the language, and the way words are used, is more consonant with the language found on the GRE.
+If you find the works of Jane Austen or Charles Dickens highly enjoyable reading, read them!
 Indeed, they use GRE words such as supercilious, peremptory, and impetuous as though those words were colloquial (perhaps back then they were).

 Otherwise, you can try Modern Library’s Top 100 Fiction Works of All Time (they also have a non-fiction list) if you need some guidance on where to start reading.
 Besides the odd take on language, namely James Joyce’s Finnegan’s Wake, most of these novels will have many GRE vocabulary words.